 The postpartum period is just as much a period of change and adjustment as the first three trimesters.
-During this time your body adjusts to not being pregnant anymore and begins returning to its pre-pregnant state, while producing hormones to allow you to become a nursing mother, if you wish.
+In fact, the American College of OB/GYNs now call it the "fourth trimester."
+During this time your body adjusts to not being pregnant anymore and begins returning to its pre-pregnant state, while producing hormones that enable you to breastfeed your baby.

 Two to six days after delivery, the colostrum in your breasts will change to breast milk.
 It is not unusual to have discomfort when your milk comes in, or to develop sore nipples from nursing, but keep in mind that swollen, painful, and tender breasts may be a sign of infection.
 (See below.)